pubannotation/pubannotation/docs/annotation-server-api.md

 permalink: /docs/annotation-server-api/
 ---

-PubAnnotation defines REST API for interoperability
+PubAnnotation defines REST API for interoperability.

 A PubAnnotation-interoperable _annotations server_ is defined as a RESTful web service which conforms the following input and output API.